Leocardoso94/Free-Courses/CONTRIBUTING.md

 ### Fill this Google Form

-Add your course by filling the following Google Form https://goo.gl/forms/RxP02pQtnPCbapQ43
+Add your course by filling this [Google Form](https://goo.gl/forms/RxP02pQtnPCbapQ43)

 ### Add JSON Object in code